tlachut/Flutter-Dart-Projects/003_adv_basics/README.md

 ### What I learned during this chapter:

 -   Repetition of material from previous lessons.
 -   `AppBar` implementation.
 -   Adding icon to the `OutlinedButton`.
 -   Applying transparency to an image.
 -   Rendering Content Conditionally.
 -   The "initState" Method.
 -   Creating a Reusable, Custom Styled Button.
 -   Mapping Lists & Using the Spread Operator.
 -   Mutating Values in Memory.
 -   Using Third-Party Packages & Adding Google Fonts.
 -   Passing Data via Functions Across Widgets.
-- Maps & "for" Loops
+-   Maps & "for" Loops.
+-   Using "Type Casting".
+-   Combining Columns & Rows.
+-   Using `Expanded` widget to inherit widget size from parent widget (for Columns and Rows).